To achieve the best possible clinical outcomes, you need the right staff in the right place, performing the right tasks, at the right time.

 According to the For The Record article, “when nurses spend more time at the bedsides, studies show that patients are less likely to fall or suffer from infections or other adverse outcomes.
 Additionally, medication errors decrease with nurses on hand, and patients report being more satisfied with their care.”

 It is difficult to overestimate the value of clinicians – Registered Nurses, in particular – at the bedside.
 As Linda Aiken, PhD, RN noted in her seminal 2002 study Hospital Nurse Staffing and Patient Mortality, Burnout, and Job Dissatisfaction, “registered nurses constitute an around-the-clock surveillance system in hospitals for early detection and prompt intervention when patients’ conditions deteriorate.”

 Aiken’s study found that the odds of patient mortality increased by 7% for every additional patient in the average nurse’s workload, which implies that consistent nurse presence is key to outstanding clinical outcomes.
 Indeed, additional research has found that “missed nursing care,” or care that is delayed, partially completed, or omitted (often due to understaffing) is correlated with medication errors, infections, falls, pressure injuries and patient readmissions.

-“In a post-COVID world, a big component of success, moving forward, will be to provide the best patient care as efficiently as possible,” says Chris Hermann, PhD, founder and CEO of Clean Hands-Safe Hands.
+“In a post-COVID world, a big component of success, moving forward, will be to provide the best patient care as efficiently as possible,” says Chris Hermann, MD, PhD.
 Accurate data can help you ensure that the right providers are in the right places at the right time, providing the right care.